 I’ve been known to sneak some potatoes into my keto diet every now and then.
 I practice a targeted keto diet, so I work these in after a hard workout.
 Really, tater tots are my favorite comfort food – now my secret’s out!
 But recently, I’ve come across the absolute BEST tater alternative, which in my opinion, is the humble rutabaga.

-What exactly is a rutabaga?
+What is a rutabaga?

 I know, some of you won’t be very familiar with rutabagas – I know I wasn’t, until fairly recently.
 Let me assure you – they are amazing and my fave new veggie.